-It might be difficult to get to a nail salon, but that shouldn't stop you from doing your own nails in the comfort of your own home.
+Whether you’re not in the mood to schlep to a salon or you just don’t have the time, that shouldn't stop you from doing your own nails in the comfort of your own home.
 Sure, you may not be a professional, but thankfully, the nail artists you depend on for perfect mani-pedis are providing guidance online now more than ever, thanks to social media.
 Bustle spoke with nail experts about how to give yourself an at-home pedicure, and while you may not get the relaxing massage you're used to, you can make sure they look good enough for sandal season.

-If you want to learn how to give yourself the best at-home pedicure, here are some expert tips.
+If all looks good and healthy on that front, then keep scrolling to learn how to give yourself the best at-home pedicure.

 1. Remove Existing Polish

-The first step in your at-home pedicure may be the most obvious: remove any existing polish.
-Kelly Montesino, consulting nail artist with ORLY, recommends the brand's Genius Remove which helps to remove nearly all forms of polish including gel and glitter.
+The first step in your at-home pedicure may be the most obvious: Remove any existing polish.
+Kelly Montesino, consulting nail artist with ORLY, recommends the brand's Genius Remover which helps to remove nearly all forms of polish — including gel and glitter.